dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-meta-class.md

 * First, we will define the classifier severity level as "Critical" to reflect the sensitve nature of the content.
 * Second, once this rule is completed, we will rescan a bucket resource to see if our rule fires on any of its contents.
+* Last, we will verify our rule by reviewing the finding results.

 ### Expected Outcomes